liclac/MeidoBot/README.md

 Create your plugin in plugins/ and it'll be picked up automatically.

 Set `brain.debug_plugins` to true in config.json to get stack traces if something goes wrong when loading the plugin, such as syntax errors.
+Without this setting, you'll just get a short warning.

 ```python
 from meidobot.plugin import Plugin